3F/regXwild/Readme.md

 };
 ```

-## Features & Unit-Tests
+## Samples & Features

-All features of regXwild you can see with Unit-Tests - regXwildTest subproject.
+All features of regXwild you can see with **Unit-Tests** - regXwildTest subproject.

 ```cpp
 searchEss(data, _T("^main*is ok$"));